alucchi/Continuous_Optimization/README.md

 ## Final Written Exams

 - Date for the final written exam: 06.07.2026 Monday 10:00-12:00, Biozentrum U1.101

+Time for final exam: 120 min

+Topics on the final exam: mid-term materials, Acceleration, Constrained Optimization, Frank-Wolfe, Stochastic Optimization, Adaptive Methods, Non-Convex Optimization

+Information about the exam: Students are required to bring their ID card to prove their identity.
+Students are allowed to bring either **two double-sided A4 sheets or four single-sided A4 sheets of notes** (handwritten or prepared using LaTeX).
+No other external material is permitted.
+In particular, the use of mobile phones or any other electronic equipment is strictly forbidden.
+All electronic devices must be switched to airplane mode during any examination.

+Any attempt at fraud or academic misconduct will be reported to the Dean’s Office.

 ## Projects
 Projects have to be completed within a group of 2-3 students.
 Two types of projects you can pursue are: